Hawarden railway station: History

 The station is located on the "Hawarden Loop" section of the Wrexham, Mold and Connah's Quay Railway and was opened with the line in 1890.
 It is close to the summit of a steep bank from Shotton, with a ruling gradient of 1 in 53.
 The station had a goods yard, which closed on 4 May 1964.
 From 1890 until 2 November 1979, situated at the southern end of the Wrexham-bound platform, a 20-lever signal box was in use.

 Facilities

-As noted, the station is unmanned and has no ticket machine, so tickets must be purchased on the train or prior to travel.
+As noted, the station is unstaffed and has no ticket machine, so tickets must be purchased on the train or prior to travel.
 The former station building is still extant though heavily modified (now used as a private dwelling) and the station also retains its lattice footbridge (plus basic waiting shelters on both platforms).
 Train running information is offered via CIS screens and timetable posters.
 Step-free access is only possible to the southbound platform (as the footbridge is not accessible).